altorazzi/SemanticSegmentation-UNet/README.md

-# Semantic Segmentation of Mars Terrain (DeepMindset Challenge)
+# Semantic Segmentation of Mars Terrain

 ## Project Overview
 This project was developed as part of the Artificial Neural Networks course (Politecnico di Milano).